getnamo/MachineLearningRemote-Unreal/README.md

 ![](https://i.imgur.com/WjmFLAu.png)

-Your inputs will process and any value you return will be processed in the callback and returned in ```ResultData``` as *USIOJsonValue* in your latent callback.
+Your inputs will be processed on your script side and any value you return from there will be sent back and returned in ```ResultData``` as *USIOJsonValue* in your latent callback.

 #### Other input variants